 Centered the core pillars of academic rigor, philosophical depth, and university affiliation, the new brand framework re-kerned the old logomark and restricted it to classic b/w use, pairing it with rich imagery and a new, sophisticated color palette.

-A redesigned and fully-responsive website built on Wordpress shone a spotlight on faculty research, made revenue-generating curricular programming more prominent, and displayed as its homepage hero image one of seven 19th-century oil paintings from the medical realism movement to signal gravitas, gesture to the Institute's role in the founding of the field, and suggest a willingness to explore the human side of bioethical issues.
+A redesigned and fully-responsive website built on Wordpress shone a spotlight on faculty research and made revenue-generating curricular programming more prominent.
+Its new homepage displayed as its hero image one of seven 19th-century oil paintings from the medical realism movement, intended to signal gravitas, gesture to the Institute's role in the founding of the field, and suggest a willingness to explore the human side of bioethical issues.

-A suite of promotional and print materials played up the Institute's location in iconic Healy Hall at the heart of Georgetown's campus, while using shades from our core palette that stood out from the sea of blue and gray university materials donors and supporters would receive from other entities on campus.
+A suite of promotional and print materials played up the Institute's location in iconic Healy Hall at the heart of Georgetown's campus, while using shades from the new color palette that stood out from the sea of blue and gray university materials donors and supporters typically receive from other entities on campus.

-The rebrand extended even to a redesign of the Institute's central offices, with a dusty teal and ochre palette for the walls and kitchen.
+The rebrand extended even to a redesign of the Institute's central offices, with a desaturated teal and creamy ochre palette for the walls and kitchen.

 The 2014 homepage randomly displayed a new image each time the page was loaded.